Dear valued patients,

 What does this new ‘Save Eye Care’ job action mean for me?

-Along with my colleagues across the province, we have made the difficult decision that, effective immediately, requests for partial eye exams (including urgent care) will be redirected to other health care professionals.
-If we can’t see you, we’ll refer you to get the help you need.
-Depending on the urgency, that could mean a referral to ophthalmologists, family doctors or the ER.
+Along with my colleagues across the province, we have made the difficult decision that, effective September 1st 2021, we will not be seeing any OHIP covered patients.
+Depending on the urgency of your vision needs, we may need to defer you to ophthalmologists, family doctors or the ER.
 We understand this situation may inconvenience many of you so we appreciate your understanding and support.

 Are you threatening to stop seeing all OHIP patients?

 We remain committed to seeing all patients for their comprehensive exam, as best as we can.
 But with OHIP covered exams making up 65-70% of our schedule, and no material increase in government funding in 30 years, we now cover half the cost of an eye exam.
-In a social-distancing world where we can only see half the patients we did before, an unsustainable situation has become a crisis, and we are forced to take action.
+In a social-distancing world where we can't see as many patients as before, an unsustainable situation has become a crisis, and we are forced to take action.
+So yes, as of September 1st, we will not be seeing any more OHIP patients until the government agrees to formal negotations.

 We understand your frustration.
 We feel it as well.
 We chose this profession because we are committed to helping people.
-But we are in an emergency situation and we regret that we just can’t provide urgent care or minor assessments at this time.
-We’re ready and willing to adapt to the new post-COVID reality, but we need the government to work with us to ensure you get the accessible, quality eye care you deserve.
+But we are in an emergency situation and we regret that we just won't be able to provide OHIP exams at this time.
 We understand this situation is far from ideal, but with proper funding from our government, we can solve this over the long term.

 How can you justify putting pressure on the government during a global pandemic?